digitabank/digita-router/README.md

 ---

-## ✨ Features
+## Features

-- 🚫 No `BuildContext` needed
+- No `BuildContext` needed
-- 🔁 Simple, declarative navigation API
+- Simple and declarative navigation API
-- 📦 Works with Flutter's built-in routing
+- Seamlessly integrates with Flutter's built-in routing
+- Compatible with architectures like BLoC, Riverpod, MVVM, and plain Flutter
-- ✅ Designed for testability and scalability
+- Designed for testability, maintainability, and scalability

 ---

+## You Are Invited to Contribute!!

+If you're a Flutter developer eager to contribute, you're more than welcome!
+Open issues, submit pull requests, or suggest new features
+— and become part of the team behind `digita_router`.
+Check out the [contributing guide](https://github.com/digitabank/digita-router/blob/main/CONTRIBUTING.md) to get started.

+---

-## 📦 Installation
+## Installation

 Add this to your `pubspec.yaml`: